-Established in 1993, Lilies by Blewden is owned by Colin and Mary Birch.
+Lilies by Blewden was established in 1993 and is now owned by Colin and Mary Birch as Lilies Ltd.

 From humble beginnings on an asparagus field on the banks of the Waikato River just out of Cambridge, 11,000 square meters of automated greenhouses produce 1.1 million stems per year, gives consistent and reliable all-year round supply.